Skip to main content

 Peptide Therapies for Sleep Enhancement

 Beyond traditional hormone replacement, certain peptide therapies offer promising avenues for sleep improvement, particularly for active adults and athletes seeking anti-aging benefits, muscle gain, and fat loss.
-These peptides work by stimulating the body’s natural production of (GH) or by mimicking its actions, thereby influencing sleep architecture.
+These peptides work by stimulating the body’s natural production of growth hormone (GH) or by mimicking its actions, thereby influencing sleep architecture.

 Key peptides in this category include ∞